RFA0608/QQS3C/README.md

             Set-ExecutionPolicy RemoteSigned
           ```
        3. Turn off the administrator PowerShell, open a standard (non-administrator) PowerShell, and try the command again.
    * Download all required packages using pip.
+(Need to install Quanser Python library on venv)
      ``` powershell
        pip install numpy matplotlib control openfhe
      ```